LMMMEng/LLD-MMRI2023/main/README.md

 ## Data Preparation
 ### 1. Download and extract dataset
+**Note**: Registered participants will receive the download link via email within 3 working days.
+If you do not receive it for a long time, please check the spam email or contact us via lld_mmri@yeah.net.
 Download and extract training dataset, the data are stored in the following structure:
 ```
 data directory structure：